 Where to stay in Bratislava on a budget

 I stayed in Bratislava for 6 nights.
 Because I needed a quiet place to get work done (without the disruption of people coming in and out of my room or partying), I decided on an AirBnb this time.

-Here are a few hostel suggestions that will help you do Bratislava on a budget even better than I did.
+Here are a few Bratislava budget hostel suggestions that will help you save money even better than I did.
 I’ve researched them on several sites and added links so you can book them directly.

 My criteria for hostel choices in Bratislava were fairly simple: